aaron-grau/curic/react/readings/actions.md

 # Actions

-As you've already learned from the [Redux store reading][store], **actions** are the only source of information from your application for the store.
-Remember, actions are simply POJO the must have a `type` property to indicate the type of action being performed.
+As you've already learned from the [Redux store reading][store], **actions** are the only way for view components to trigger changes to the store.
+Remember, actions are simple POJOs with a mandatory `type` key and optional payload keys containing new information.
 They get sent using `store.dispatch()` and are the primary drivers of the Redux loop.

 ## Action Creators

-When an action is dispatched, any necessary new state data must be passed along as *payloads*.
-Like so:
+When an action is dispatched, any new state data must be passed along as the **payload**:

 ```js
 const addOrange = {